DeniseAlicia/Code1/LearningDiary.md

 - css not only does colours, but also font, lines, spaces between elements, etc..
 - css is cascading, meaning properties are inherited by children unless they are seperatly defined
 - css has many different seperators to define which elements to style (for a playful demonstration, [try this](https://flukeout.github.io/))
-- with flex containers, css can align items within proportional to the container and its alignements
+- with flex containers, css can align items within proportional to the container and its alignments

 ---
 ## Day 4 - Typescript